-- the extent to which the plan's design optimizes the available supply of energy, means of supplying energy, and the efficient use and conservation of energy; and - vi. the interrelationship between the design of the proposed plan of subdivision and site plan control matters related to any development on the land, if the land is also located within a site plan control area designated under subsection 41 of the Planning Act

-Additionally, the list of applicable subdivision approval conditions shall include:

-- v. highways, including pedestrian pathways, bicycle pathways and public transit rights-of-way, which may be required to be dedicated as the approval authority considers necessary; and - vi. that the approval authority shall impose as a condition to the approval of a plan of subdivision, that land that is planned as a school site, for any Board that has jurisdiction in the area in which the land is situated, be offered to the School Board at a price that does not exceed the value of the land determined as of the day before the day of the approval of the draft plan of subdivision." - c) Adding the following new Section "6.4.9 Community Improvement":
+- the extent to which the plan's design optimizes the available supply of energy, means of supplying energy, and the efficient use and conservation of energy; and - ii. the interrelationship between the design of the proposed plan of subdivision and site plan control matters related to any development on the land, if the land is also located within a site plan control area designated under subsection 41 of the Planning Act - iii.
+Additionally, the list of applicable subdivision approval conditions shall include: - iv. highways, including pedestrian pathways, bicycle pathways and public transit rights-of-way, which may be required to be dedicated as the approval authority considers necessary; and - v. that the approval authority shall impose, as a condition to the approval of a plan of subdivision, that land that is planned as a school site, for any Board that has jurisdiction in the area in which the land is situated, be offered to the School Board at a price that does not exceed the value of the land determined as of the day before the day of the approval of the draft plan of subdivision."